libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/behaviour_tree/bt.md

 ### Task 3: Draw a square
 <a href="#top">Top</a>

-- Finalize the square drawing implementation utilizing a for loop.
+- Finalise the square drawing implementation utilizing a for loop.
 - Complete the definition of the RepeaterNode class and integrate it into the process of drawing the square.
 - Optionally, include an additional header SelectorNode to choose between the two methods.
 If one method fails, the other can be attempted to ensure proper drawing of the square.

 **Force to Visit the Other Branches**

-SelectorNode 0, to consistently trigger the first child branch, SequenceNode 1.
-Consequently, the other two child branches — SequenceNode 2 and ActionNode 4 — remain unvisited.
+`SelectorNode 0` consistently triggers the first child branch `SequenceNode 1`.
+The other two child branches — `SequenceNode 2` and `ActionNode 4` — remain unvisited.

 **Q**: How can you modify the tree to explore the other branches?